USA Lacrosse: U.S. National Teams

 As the United States is a full member of World Lacrosse, it takes part in all competitions organized and sanctioned by it.
-USA Lacrosse oversees all aspects of the U.S. Men's and Women's National and Under-19 Team programs.
+USA Lacrosse oversees all aspects of the U.S. Men's and Women's National, Sixes, Under-20 and Box Team programs.

-The U.S. Men's National Team has won 10 World Lacrosse Championships, and won six straight World Championships from 1982 to 2002.
-The last World Championships were held in Netanya, Israel in 2018 with the U.S. beating Canada in the gold medal game.
-In the Under-19 World Lacrosse Championships, the United States has won every tournament to date with a total of eight championships.
+The U.S. Men's National Team has won 11 World Lacrosse Championships, world championships in field lacrosse at the senior team level and won six straight World Championships from 1982 to 2002.
+The last World Championships were held in San Diego in 2023 with the U.S. beating Canada in the gold medal game.
+In the U20, the United States has won every tournament to date with a total of nine championships, most recently in Limerick, Ireland in 2022.

 The U.S. Women's National Team has won nine Women's Lacrosse World Cups.
 The most recent World Cup was held in Towson, Maryland in July 2022, where the U.S. defeated Canada 11-8 in the championship.
-In the women's Under-19 World Lacrosse Championships, the United States has won world championships in 1999, 2003, 2007, 2011, and 2019.
+In the women's Under-20 World Lacrosse Championships, the United States has won world championships in 1999, 2003, 2007, 2011, 2019 and 2024.
+The U.S. women also won the inaugural World Lacrosse Box Championship in 2024.